 “The funniest, liveliest, most exuberant film ever made in New Zealand”.
-So said critic Nicholas Reid, after Came a Hot Friday became a local hit in 1985.
-And Reid may still be on the money.
-Though Billy T’s loony Mexican-Māori cowboy is beloved by fans, he is but one eccentric here among many — as two scheming conmen hit town, to encounter bookies, boozers, country hicks, nasty crim Marshall Napier, and Prince Tui Teka on saxophone.
-Until the arrival of The Piano in 1993, Ian Mune and Dean Parker’s award-loaded adaptation was still NZ's third biggest local hit.
+So said critic Nicholas Reid, a year after Came a Hot Friday became 1985's biggest local hit.
+Though Billy T’s loony Mexican-Māori cowboy is beloved by fans, he is but one eccentric here among many — as two scheming conmen hit town, and encounter bookies, boozers, country hicks, nasty crim Marshall Napier, and Prince Tui Teka playing saxophone.
+Until the arrival of The Piano in 1993, Ian Mune and Dean Parker’s award-loaded adaptation remained NZ's third biggest local hit.
 Ian Pryor writes about the film here.

 Came a Hot Friday is a major advance in Kiwi film comedy.
 A barrel load of talent, nurtured during New Zealand’s filmmaking renaissance and now signalling distinctive maturity, has been brought together in this Mirage Films presentation to explore a folk tale of intrigue and delight.– Mike Nicolaidi, reviewing the film in Variety, 20 February 1985

-Music composed by Stephen McCurdy.
+Music composed by Stephen McCurdy

-Opening Track ‘This Time’ sung by Beaver.
+Opening Track ‘This Time’ sung by Beaver

-‘Work for the Money’ and ‘Out in the Cold’ sung by Prince Tui Teka.
+‘Work for the Money’ and ‘Out in the Cold’ sung by Prince Tui Teka